[Updated June 16, 2023]

 It also boasts a huge collection of old cars, with some dating back to the late 1800s (including the first electric car), beautiful vintage pickup trucks, and even a DeLorean a la Back to the Future.

-The most captivating exhibit is the assemblage of train cars, which contains early steam engines, cabooses, travel cars, and more.
+Their most captivating exhibit is the assemblage of historic trains, which contains early steam engines, cabooses, travel cars, and more.
 Visitors are allowed to climb up on some of the old trains to get that hands-on experience.

 Beyond the trains and automobiles, there’s a Greyhound Bus display that recounts the history of the classic bus line.
 An extensive exhibit on African-American railroad workers is informative, and there’s a history of air travel exhibit as well.

 Adding to the ambiance, the museum is set right on the train tracks that cut through the town of Roanoke VA, and it’s actually housed in the old downtown freight station.